 Notification of choice of nationality Disclosure and declaration | Semantics of "abandon" | Nationality choice in ROK

 Notification of renunciation of nationality Proof of nationalities | Alien registration

 Legal considerations Nationality Law | Family Register Law

 Administrative considerations Ministry of Justice | Municipalities

 Personal considerations State of mind | Multiple entities | Serial mononationality | Disadvantages

 If nationality puzzles many people, dual nationality is doubly puzzling.
 How is it possible for someone to be a national of Japan, and of other countries, at the same time -- when so many people claim that Japan forbids dual nationality?

-Contrary to what is often stated in news reports and op-eds, dual nationality has never been illegal in Japan.
+Contrary to what is often stated in news reports, editorials, and op-eds, dual nationality has never been illegal in Japan.
 Like the common equation of Japanese nationality with race or ethnicity, the belief that Japan prohibits dual nationality is nurtured by misinformation, ignorance, and preconceptions.

 Yes, since 1985 Japan's Nationality Law has had more provisions than before then to discourage Japanese from possessing other nationalities.
 Significantly, these discouragements originated in objections raised by the United States in the 1920s to Japan's Nationality Law, which allowed the US-born offspring of Japanese immigrants to acquire Japanese nationality -- in addition to the US nationality they acquired through birth in the United States.